 As it turns out, the real reason why most LGBT community members travel is to… travel.
 Novel concept, right?
 We travel to explore the world, to meet new people, to try new food and to grow as individuals.
 Wait, you say, that sounds like the reason most people travel.
 And that is my point exactly.
 Instead of Chippendales dancers and rainbow colored flags, we need respect and tolerance.
 That’s what I look for when I travel.
 I need to know hotels that won’t discriminate against me, won’t ask if my partner and I are ‘totally sure’ we want that King sized bed and where we can go without risk of violence.
 Those are the main travel concerns of gay and lesbian travelers and instead of being herded into gay ghettoes, we want to enjoy the same luxury and experiences any other traveler wants to enjoy.
 The LGBT portion of worldwide travel expenditures is about $142 billion per year.
 You’d think someone would think intelligently about how to truly cater to the community.

 I had begun to give up hope until recently when Facebook for once rewarded me with a new promotional video (because it’s much more than a simple ad) by the travel giant Expedia.
 I’ve been somewhat critical of Expedia’s efforts in targeting the LGBT community in the past, but this video is frankly a game changer.
-Here it is, watch it and then continue reading on the other side.

-To be frank, producing this video took balls.
+To be frank, producing this video took guts.
 Even though the video is honest, deeply moving and even profound it will also offend and alienate potential customers.
 Very few companies are ever willing to take that risk and it speaks volumes of the moral integrity of Expedia that they don’t care about losing people, even if those people may be small minded and bigoted.

 Producing a high quality video isn’t enough though and I’m sure Expedia realizes that.
 Hopefully it will be followed by other new and innovative ways of serving the LGBT traveling public.
 Expedia has the opportunity to become a major resource for the community and I think they may just have what it takes to follow through.